Unsure which policy type to go for? We make the case for getting an annual multi-trip travel insurance policy, rather than single trip policies.

 There are a few things to look out for however.
 Some annual policies will limit the number of days you can spend abroad in one trip, or the total number of days abroad for the duration of the policy – so check the Ts & Cs to make sure your cover is adequate before you buy.

 A wide selection of activities and outdoor sports can be covered as part of an annual policy, though there are typically a maximum number of days of cover available.
-If you’re planning to get involved in more rough and tumble activities, take a quick peek at our article 'Know Your Policy: Travel Insurance Exclusions'.
+If you’re planning to get involved in more rough and tumble activities, take a quick peek at our guide on travel insurance exclusions.

 But whether it’s single trip or annual cover you’re after, you can arrange travel insurance quickly and easily through Confused.com.
 Either way, it’s smart not to travel without it, over 1.7 million UK travellers made claims in 2007... and should you need to rescue a happy ending from a holiday nightmare, Confused.com can help.